makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Malina reached in to grab one as well.
 "Cornstarch.
 Keeps them from sticking together."

 Sélène sniffed at it carefully.
 It smelled sweet, with a hint of citrus and what she could only describe as chalk.
 She figured the last was probably from the cornstarch, so she took a cautious bite and chewed.
 It was...well, a marshmallow.
 But it was fresher than any she'd ever had, far more flavorful and less cloying.
-The lime was there almost as an afterthought, a bit of brightness that added without overwhelming.
+The lime was delightful, almost as an afterthought.
+A bit of brightness that added without overwhelming.

 "'oh-ee thit!"
 She laughed a puff of cornstarch and struggled to chew the rest of the marshmallow, swallowing to say more clearly, "Holy shit, Malina.
 That's good!"

-Malina grinned as best she could, a dusting of cornstarch on her own muzzle.
+Malina grinned as best she could around her own marshmallow, a dusting of cornstarch on her muzzle.
 One she was able, she laughed.
 "Glad you like, dear.
 Come on, let's walk a bit before real food.
 We can save the other two for dessert."

 The 13th Street Plaza had begun some decades before when the courthouse lawn and the road in front of it had been redone to fix the water main.
-The city had decided that, to keep the shops there open for business, to turn the two blocks to either side of the courthouse into a pedestrian mall.
+The city had decided that in order to keep the shops there open for business, they would turn the two blocks to either side of the courthouse into a pedestrian mall.
 It was an attempt at turning the utility fix into something that benefited the city.

 It had worked, after a fashion.
 Due to the traffic problems, 12th and 14th had to be reworked down the line, but the plaza had become an institution.
 It was anchored on one end by a record and video store, and on the other by The Book and the Bean, a coffeeshop in front that faded seamlessly into a bookstore in back and the second floor above it.

 On a warm fall weekend like this, the street was full of folks of all sorts enjoying the evening: lounging on benches, poking in and out of shops, watching buskers and jugglers.
 Several of Sawtooth's homeless and itinerant population were parked, as usual, on the lawn of the courthouse.
-Come eight or nine, the security guards and police would start ushering them off, but until then, everyone seemed just cozy where they were.
+Come eight or nine, the security guards and police would start ushering them off, but until then, everyone seemed cozy just where they were.

 Down the center of the plaza, Malina and Sélène strolled side by side, talking.
 Malina described her old job at a CPA office and how it went from comfortable and familiar to awkward and, at times, frightening when a coworker disappeared.
 How she'd left for a simpler life to work at The Book and the Bean.
+About the split with her husband that followed.
 About her love of food and cooking.

 Sélène mostly listened.
 The excitement and nervousness had settled down to the comfortable glow she felt with the badger, with the added gloss of giddiness that came with the capital-D Date.
 It was comfortable around Malina, there was little she wanted to add.